 The DIRECTV HR20 Plus HD DVR was not my first DIRECTV receiver, but it sure was the one that I owe the most to.
 I jumped in a little too early back in September 2006 when DIRECTV released its first homegrown HD DVR, but working through the bugs brought me into a whole new world of peer support, a world which led to me curating this blog today.
 When the HR24 HD DVR came out in 2010, the review my team wrote was the first one out there.
 I have a great affection for DIRECTV’s 2-tuner DVRs.

 So what should I make of the rumors that DIRECTV’s 2-tuner DVRs have reached “end of life” status?
-DIRECTV has already discontinued the R15 and R22 standard-definition DVRs, leaving only the HR24 and the Genie if you’re interested in recording DIRECTV’s wide variety of entertainment options.
+All earlier DVRs are long since discontinued, leaving only the HR24 and the Genie if you’re interested in recording DIRECTV’s wide variety of entertainment options.
 Should you (or I) be worried that in the future DIRECTV’s 2-tuner DVR program will disappear?
 Here are the facts:

 Yes, at some point the HR24 series will go away, but not today.
 Demand for 2-tuner DVRs is down and demand for the Genie is up.
 New installs get Genie DVRs as a default, and the world has changed since 2006.
 Merely recording two things at a time isn’t really that impressive.
 So eventually we’ll see the HR24 ride off into the sunset but that could be years off.